IBM/terratorch/docs/about/contributing.md

 modification be merged to `main`.
 In this way, when an user wants to modify `terratorch` for adding new features or bufixes, this are the best practices.

+* Clone the repository and guarantee the submodules were also intialized:
+    ```
+        git clone git@github.com:IBM/terratorch.git
+        git submodule init
+        git submodule update
+    ```
 * This repository uses `pre-commit`, a tool which automatically runs basic steps before sending modifications to the remote (as linting, for example).
     See how to configure it [here](https://pre-commit.com/#installation).